tetiana-karasova/python-retail/samples/interactive-tutorials/prediction/prediction_with_parameters.md

 ## Prediction service.
 Price reranking

-Price reranking causes recommended products with a similar recommendation probability to be ordered by price.
+Price reranking orders the recommended products with a similar recommendation probability by price.
-Recommendation relevance is still a main reranking factor, enabling price reranking is not the same as sorting by price.
+The recommendation relevance is still a main reranking factor.
+The price reranking is not the same as sorting by price.

-The price reranking can be set when creating a serving configuration in Cloud Console, that setting applies to all recommendations served by that configuration, without any further action required.
+The price reranking can be set when creating a serving configuration in Cloud Console, that setting applies to all recommendations served by that configuration with no additional actions required.

-If you need to control the price reranking of a particular recommendation, you can do so via the Retail API using the PredictRequest.params field.
+You can control the price reranking of a particular recommendation in the Retail API using the PredictRequest.params field.
-This overrides any configuration-level reranking setting that would otherwise apply to this recommendation.
+It overrides any configuration-level reranking settings that would otherwise apply to the recommendation.

-To rerank the products on the request-level, adjust the request with the field `params.priceRerankLevel`, the value of this field should to be one of the following:
+To rerank the products on the request-level, adjust the request with one of the following values in the `params.priceRerankLevel` field:
    -`no-price-reranking`,
    -`low-price-reranking`,
    -`medium-price-reranking`,
    -`high-price-reranking`.

-Edit the PredictRequest in the <...> - add the following field to the request and check the recommended products:
+To edit the PredictRequest in the <...>, add the following field to the request and check the recommended products:

 ```params.priceRerankLevel = 'low-price-reranking'```